 Multitasking is a fine art, but it can hurt your ability to concentrate on larger, more complicated tasks.
 If you are continually skipping from one small, mindless activity to the next, your brain starts to work in ways to accommodate that behaviour.
 This leads to an inability to focus on larger, more complicated tasks.

 TIP: check email once in the morning, once at lunch and once of an afternoon.
 Same goes with your phone.
 Leave social media for after office hours.
 When you have to focus on complicated tasks, remove the risk of interruptions / ask your co-workers not to disturb you.

 Novel tasks stimulate the brain.
 Boring, mundane tasks can do the opposite in the short term.
 There are numerous studies that show that having a variety of tasks to perform throughout the day leads to higher productivity, greater worker satisfaction and higher productivity when compared with doing the same, repetitive tasks each day.

 TIP: try to find a way to make boring tasks less mundane by adding a time limit or performance measure.
 Alternatively, you may need to explore other career options.

 Low omega-3 levels have been linked to a variety of mental, learning and cognitive difficulties in a range of people.
-One particular type of omega-3 called ‘DHA’ (docosahexaenoic acid) has been shown to be of benefit in helping people affected by autism and ADHD to improve mental performance.
+One particular type of omega-3 called ‘DHA’ (docosahexaenoic acid) is important for mental performance.
 Some research also shows low omega-3 levels have also been linked to difficulties in reading, numeracy, concentration and memory.
 Increasing DHA levels in these studies lead to a small increase in cognitive performance.